-- Decide which containers will work best for various locations in your home.
-Do you need some in your pantry, kitchen cupboards, basement, refrigerator, or freezer?
+- Decide which containers will work best for various locations such as your pantry, kitchen cupboards, basement, refrigerator, or freezer.

-- You can store yeast, vital wheat gluten, wheat flour, oat flour, almond flour, nuts, etc. in jars or other storage containers in your refrigerator or freezer.
+- Store yeast, vital wheat gluten, wheat flour, oat flour, almond flour, nuts, etc. in jars or other storage containers in your refrigerator or freezer.
 Many of these items lose nutritional value or go rancid if not refrigerated.
-There is an EXCELLENT article on storing everyday foods in jars at kitchn.com.
+There’s an EXCELLENT article on storing these type of foods at kitchn.com.
 Check it out here!

-- Plastic food storage containers, plastic zipper bags, or reusable storage bags work well for food storage too.
+- Plastic food storage containers, plastic zipper bags, or reusable storage bags work well for everyday food storage too.

 - If you enjoy canning your own food, make sure you store your canned items in the boxes they came with to prevent bottle breakage.

 - Labels help organize your food.
 I love my Brother P-touch, PTD210 label maker!

-- My long-term foods come in cans from the Latter-day Saint Home Storage Center, because I’m all about convenience.
-Another great option is to to store in buckets or Mylar bags.
+- My long-term foods come in cans from the Latter-day Saint Home Storage Center, but you can store in buckets or Mylar bags.
 If you need help canning your own long-term foods, go to Utah State University Extension for their food storage booklet.
 It’s a great food storage resource!

 - I love to store my sugar in 5-gallon buckets with Gamma twister lids in my pantry.
 A 25 lb. bag of white sugar fits in a bucket and costs $12.99 at Costco.
 When I buy 2 lb. bags of brown or powdered sugar, I stack them in a bucket.
 I restack them every time I buy new bags using FIFO (First In, First Out) which is putting the newest item on the bottom and the oldest on the top so I use the oldest bags first.
 I transfer them to a smaller container in my kitchen cupboard for everyday use.
 A 25 lb. bag of white sugar fits in a bucket and costs $12.99 at Costco.

 It’s nice to keep your food organized in safe food storage containers.
-You’ve got this!
+Good luck finding them!